GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 [Dataset:](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset?select=Sleep_health_and_lifestyle_dataset.csv)

-The data ingestion was characterized to be of a batch workflow orchestration with Mage, all developed and deployed using Google Run after initializing and enabling/applying Terraform as IaC
+The data ingestion was characterized to be of a batch workflow orchestration with Mage, all developed and deployed using Google Run after initializing and enabling/applying Terraform as IaC.

 This end-to-end ingestion pipeline is compound by two separated batch pipelines with multiple steps/modules.
 These were created utilizing Mage, and they can be found in [this directory](https://github.com/GBlanch/Data-Eng-Zoomcamp-capstone/tree/main/workflow%20orchestration)